amirzon10/machineLearning_scikitLeanr/README.md

 To make use of this notebook, the following libraries are required:

-Pandas
+-Pandas
-NumPy
+-NumPy
-Seaborn
+-Seaborn
-Matplotlib
+-Matplotlib
-Scikit-learn
+-Scikit-learn
-Note: Please ensure that you have these libraries installed before running the code.
+-Note: Please ensure that you have these libraries installed before running the code.